 These are bad examples:

 "I can't figure this out!"

 "Help me!
 Urgent!"

 If you're not going to take the advice, don't ask for help. !

-Often times, people post questions about their script with the wrong mindset from the very beginning.
-Soon they are receiving replies, and silently debugging their code, making no effort to even acknowledge the people helping them!
+Often times, people post questions about their hardware problem with the wrong mindset from the very beginning.
+Soon they are receiving replies, and silently debugging their system, making no effort to even acknowledge the people helping them!
 It becomes one sided, and the poster isn't aware that many of the people helping them hope to learn something as well!
 Letting people know of your progress and how their suggestions apply (or do not apply) will not only help you figure out your problem quicker, but you'll be returning the favor to those of us who learn more by helping.